TheoWinterhalter/pdm4all/README.md

 Construction of partial Dijkstra monads using the Dijkstra monads for all construction.

+## Requirements and build

-Should work fine with Coq 8.14.
+Should work fine with Coq 8.14 and Equations 1.3.

 Just build with `make`.

 ## Motivation: Examples of partiality in F*